 - Allows police to arrest a person 'in a place to which the public has access' and who is believed to be suffering from a mental disorder.

-- The patient must be conveyed to a 'place of safety' (usually a designated Accident and Emergency department) for assessment by a doctor (usually a psychiatrist) and an approved social worker.
+- The patient must be conveyed to a 'place of safety' (usually a designated A&E department) for assessment by a doctor (usually a psychiatrist) and an approved social worker.

 - The patient must be discharged after assessment or detained under Section 2 or 3.
 The patient may also accept the offer of a voluntary admission into hospital.